ckaestne/seai/lectures/21_security/security.md

 ![](admission-threat-model.jpg)
 <!-- .element: class="stretch" -->

-* What are the actions available to the attacker (to achieve its goal)?
+* What actions are available to the attacker (to achieve its goal)?
-  * Depends on system boundary & its exposed interfaces
+  * Depends on system boundary & interfaces exposed to external actors
   * Use an architecture diagram to identify attack surface & actions

 <!-- ---- -->